ontop/ontop-examples/ekaw-tutorial-2016/session1/university-2.md

  2  |  Mattie | Moses  | 1
  3  |  Céline | Mendez | 2

- The column *status* is populated of magic numbers (they differ from the ones of the first university):
+ The column *status* is populated with magic numbers (they differ from the ones of the first university):
    - 1 -> Undergraduate Student
    - 2 -> Graduate Student
    - 3 -> PostDoc